digitalsadhu/express-object-defined-routes/README.md

 ## Usage

-Takes a route definition array and creates express routes before returning a router you can mount in your express app For example:
+Takes a route definition array and creates express routes before returning a router you can mount in your express app.
+For example:

-Require express-object-defined-routes
+Require express-object-defined-routes:
 ```js
 const eodr = require('express-object-defined-routes')
 ```

-Create a route definition array
+Create a route definition array:
 ```js
 const definition = [
   { name: 'index',